On this page

 The internship may be completed in a company, a NPO or a public entity and lasts a minimum of 3 and a maximum of 6 months.
 The young person is employed full time in the business and also receives financial remuneration for this.
 Together with work in the company, the internship may also include courses, training events or projects recognised by the job centre.

-During the internship young people receive various financial payments (monthly bonus of max. €200 or internship support by the LfA - Landesamt für Arbeitsbeschaffung)
+During the internship young people receive various financial payments (monthly bonus of €200 and internship support by the National Employment Service (Landesamt für Arbeitsbeschaffung - LfA)

 The aim of the measure is to give job-seekers a glimpse into everyday professional and business life and to allow them to gain professional experience.
 Those interested should if possible find themselves a work experience placement.
 However, the job centre can also suggest a position.
 The work experience students enter into a training contract (not an employment contract).

-The Start Service is the DPB service for training and employment.
-It promotes the training and employment of people with disabilities in private businesses, in public bodies and in sheltered workshops and daycare.
+The Department for Self-determined Living promotes the training and employment of people with disabilities in private businesses, in public bodies and in sheltered workshops and daycare.

 “In-company orientation" (OIB) gives the placement student the opportunity to gain insight into his vocational abilities and interests.
 This measure enables the employer to assess the placement student’s existing abilities and knowledge and those that may be developed.